Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Although there's no definitive research suggesting a specific diet that's good for ankylosing spondylitis — a type of arthritis that affects the spine — a healthy diet is good for everyone, including those with this condition.
-It's also important to get enough of certain nutrients that help reduce your risk of thin, weak and porous bones (osteoporosis), a common complication of ankylosing spondylitis.
+Ankylosing spondylitis is a type of arthritis that affects the spine.
+Although there's no definitive research suggesting a specific diet that's good for ankylosing spondylitis, a healthy diet is good for everyone, including those with this health problem.
+It's also important to get enough of certain nutrients that help reduce your risk of thin, weak and porous bones, called osteoporosis, a common complication of ankylosing spondylitis.
 And a healthy diet can help you manage your weight, which may affect your symptoms.

 If you have ankylosing spondylitis, be sure to:

-Some medications you use may limit how your body is able to use the nutrients you eat.
-Ask your doctor if you need to consider supplements to ensure you're getting enough of the vitamins and minerals you need.
+Some medicines you use may limit how your body is able to use the nutrients you eat.
+Ask your health care provider if you need to take supplements to get enough of the vitamins and minerals you need.

 The general guidelines for a healthy diet also apply.
 Eat lots of vegetables and fruits, seek out whole grains and lean proteins, and limit fat and processed foods.
 When choosing what you eat, remember that a healthy diet will help you manage your weight and protect your bones.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.